Commercial Property Manager Maintenance Tips for Every Season in 2023

 4.)
 Check All Windows and Doors

 Drafts are the greatest source of heating and cooling energy loss, especially during autumn and winter.
 Identifying and sealing sources of drafts will keep your tenants (and your wallet) happy.
 Swap door screens with storm doors.
 When window and door replacements aren’t feasible, weather-stripping and caulking are effective alternatives.
-Visually inspect windows, doors (and door frames), and surrounding areas to determine if air is leaking in.
+Visually inspect windows, doors (and door frames), and surrounding areas to determine if the air is leaking in.
 Please note: Caulking, weather-stripping, or a replacement is likely needed if they rattle, light seeps in, or you feel a draft.

 “Baby, It’s Cold Outside” – Winter Will Test Your Property’s Fortitude